Why Tree Maintenance Matters

 The months with the most electrical fires are December and January due to increased use of heating appliances and lights.
-SERVPRO of Benton County can help you clean up electrical fire damage.
-Here are some tips from SERVPRO of Benton County on how to keep your house safe from electrical fires.
+SERVPRO of Linn County can help you clean up electrical fire damage.
+Here are some tips from SERVPRO of Linn County on how to keep your house safe from electrical fires.

 Some electrical fires happen because of problems in house wiring or appliance failure, but many occur due to mistakes that homeowners make like overloading electrical outlets or extension cords.